 So when I arrived at the top of Boylston Streeton the day of the race, Andy was placed on my back in a backpack.
 The last 600 yards down Boylston Street to the cheers of the crowd and making it across the finish line together was an incredibly joyous and emotional experience.
 This was certainly the highlight of my marathon.
 But for Andy, there was a major event that he had witnessed on the day of the race, more than two hours prior to my arrival at the top of Boylston Street, that was even more dramatic.
 This event would have a permanent impact on Andy’s perspective on life, in a world where anything is possible.

-So for the past 14 Boston Marathons, we’ve kept our promise to each other by completing the final 600 yards and crossing the finish line together, and with every additional Boston Marathon finish, Andy’s commitment to fulfilling his goal has become stronger and stronger.
+So for 14 consecutive Boston Marathons from 2000 to 2013, we kept our promise to each other by completing the final 600 yards and crossing the finish line together, and with every additional Boston Marathon finish, Andy’s commitment to fulfilling his goal has become stronger and stronger.
 It has been a long journey, and Andy has overcome a number of obstacles and setbacks along the way, but he has shown steadfast determination in pursuit of achieving his lifelong goal.
 In the summer of 2013, Andy trained very hard, and in the fall later in the year he successfully completed two marathons within a four week period.
 Shortly thereafter, the Boston Athletic Association approved Andy Martin as a wheelchair entrant in the 2014 Boston Marathon.
-So today, Andy Martin is now on the verge of making what was once long ago just an implausible dream of a young child, a reality.
+So on the morning of 21 April 2014, Andy Martin was finally on the verge of making what was once long ago just an implausible dream of a young child, a reality.

 I really feel very fortunate to be a participant in the “Team Andy Project” experience.
-Andy is driving this bus, and I’m just happy to be along for the ride.
-When Andy completes the Boston Marathon in April 2014, it will not just be the completion of a 15 year journey that started for him as a four year old in 2000.
+Andy is the driver of this bus, and I feel privileged to have been along for the ride.
+Andy’s crossing of the Boston Marathon Finish Line in April 2014 it will not just be the completion of a 15 year journey that started for him as a four year old in 2000.
 I expect that the achievement of his lifelong marathon goal will act as a springboard in providing Andy with the self confidence to aim high in pursuing and achieving future goals along his path.

 The above story is just a very brief overview of the “Team Andy Project”.
-If you have interest in learning more about additional details of Andy’s determination and spirit on our journey between 2000 and 2014, please follow our path and learn about the adventures that we’ve experienced along the way.
-The “Team Andy Project” originally started out as a blog but wound up evolving into an e-book.
+If you have interest in learning more about additional details of Andy’s determination and spirit on our journey starting in 2000, please follow our path and learn about the adventures that we’ve experienced along the way.
+The “Team Andy Project” originally started out as a blog but wound up evolving into sort of an e-book.
 The “Prologue” provides some info on the origin of the “Team Andy Project”, and the stories in the subsequent chapters attempt to entertain the reader.
 We’ve also thrown in a number of our videos to attempt to keep the reader engaged.
 If you decide to hop aboard the bus and read further, I hope that you enjoy the ride.